relativityone/server-datatransfer-import-api-rdc/README.md

 ***Note:** The `AllErrors.ruleset` enforces virtually all SC rules and is configured for all public facing projects.*

 #### Resharper Code Analysis (PowerShell only)
 Over the last few years, improper async/await usage caused `ASP.NET` applications to "hang" and resulted in PD alerts.
 After some investigation, the Resharper community developed an extension to identify this type of violation.
-Not only does the extension write a "squiggly" on the offending line, but it can be invoked using the Resharper CLI tools.

-The `.\Scripts\Invoke-ExtendedCodeAnalysis.ps1` PS script scans the solution and identifies all violations.
-The PSake-based build scripts are designed to fail the build for a single violation.
+This extension decorated offending code with squirrly red lines and crashes the build.

 ***Note:** The extension is limited to C# projects.*